mozilla/addons-server/README.rst

 Welcome to the Addons Server!
 This is `addons.mozilla.org`_.

 We have some good `install docs`_ if you want to try it out.
 We'd love your help!
-You can come talk to us on `irc://irc.mozilla.org/amo` if you have questions.
+You can come talk to us on `irc.mozilla.org #amo`_ if you have questions.

 Please report bugs here: https://github.com/mozilla/addons/issues or https://github.com/mozilla/addons-server/issues